 Our Institute is a one-stop destination for several kinds of cardiac treatments like Invasive and Interventional Cardiology, Electrophysiology, pacemaker and Arrhythmia services, management of abdominal and descending thoracic aneurysm and varicose veins.

 Our hospitals are equipped with state of the art Cath Labs, operation theatres, and several other heart care technologies.

 What is Cardiology?

 Derived from the Greek words, “Cardia” meaning heart and “logy” that means “study of”, cardiology is the branch of medicine that deals with the defects and diseases associated with the heart.
 Such diseases are managed by cardiologists.
-The surgery, however, is performed by heart surgeons who specialise in surgical procedures to correct heart problems.
+Max Hospitals have team of best cardiologists in India.
+The surgery, however, is performed by heart surgeons who specialize in surgical procedures to correct heart problems.
 Below are some of the important things people should know about cardiovascular diseases:

 At Max Hospitals, we use the latest technologies and methodologies to be the best cardiac hospital in India.

 Most of the heart problems occur due to structural problems, blood clots and damaged vessels.
 Some of the most common types of cardiovascular diseases include:

 It occurs when the heart does not get enough blood supply.
 This is due to the accumulation of plaque in the blood vessel which interrupts the blood flow.
 To restore the blood supply, heart starts beating faster and harder, and this condition is known as angina.
 Its signs and symptoms vary from person to person.
 However, some of them are common which are as follows: